ye-olde-jack/NFG/Secrets/S5 Notes (In Progress).md

 	- What are they trying to accomplish?
 		- Thalia wants to keep people safe and uphold her values, even at the cost of herself.
 		- Rupert wants to destroy delerium and fight monsters.
 		- Dr. Mobius wants to get people to look favorably upon the academy.
+He also wants to get some Delerium and the crystal for River.
 		- Levi is trying to help Emile rescue Petra Lang.
+Getting some money is also on his priority list.
 		- Emile is trying to save Petra Lang and the rest of the supply line.
 	- Determine who, if anyone, is trying to stop them.
-		- **Flamekeeper Isaac is trying to stop Thalia**, mostly by throwing her into a situation where she gets to read some of the Testament and where her dog might get hurt by someone from the Silver Order.
-It's not his top priority but whatever happens, happens.
-		- **River is trying to stop Rupert** by getting him on board for the trip to the Rat's Nest tavern.
-This is going to be by trying to get him on board for learning how to destroy delerium.
-		- **Spencer D. Kramer is trying to stop Dr. Mobius** by outdoing him, as always.
-		- **Kuromi is trying to stop Levi** if he sees that Levi is in a rush, get a thieves' cant shorthand ready for this.
-Probably by getting him to steal from one of the members of a rival adventuring party, likely Clarity and Mal's.
+		- Oops!
+All Ratlings.
-- # Step 5: NPCs current goals and plans
+- # Step 5: NPCs current goals and plans (Done)
 What have the major NPCs been up to?
 	- Decide what plans they have been making.
 		- **Completed.**